nkdAgility/NKDAgility.com/site/content/resources/blog/2007/2007-10-19-falling-of-the-tfs-rehabilitation-wagon/index.md

 resourceType: blog
 slug: falling-of-the-tfs-rehabilitation-wagon
 aliases:
   - /blog/falling-of-the-tfs-rehabilitation-wagon
 tags:
   - sp2007
   - tfs
   - tfs2005
 categories:
   - tools-and-techniques
-coverImage: metro-visual-studio-2005-128-link-1-1.png
+preview: metro-visual-studio-2005-128-link-1-1.png
 ---

 And here I though I was waving good buy to [TFS](http://msdn2.microsoft.com/en-us/teamsystem/aa718934.aspx "Team Foundation Server") in the short term, but here I am Installing it for [Aggreko](http://www.aggreko.co.uk).
 My boss came to me a couple of days ago and asked for a Work Item Tracking system in SharePoint 2007.
 I did my best, but as the requirements got more complicated and the metrics that they wanted to report on exploded, I said that TFS was the answer...